 Video recording and CCTV have become ubiquitious in private and public settings.
 Ninety nine percent of the time video cameras are installed for security or safety reasons – to catch or deter someone from committing offences.
 It might be protecting retail premises from ram raid or homes from burglars.
 And there is a growing trend towards installing dash cameras in cars, bikes and motobikes or on the helmets of riders.
-Body warn cameras are also becoming increasingly visible in retail environments.
+Body worn cameras are also becoming increasingly visible in retail environments.

 Inevitably these cameras will collect information about people, some behaving badly, some simply going about their lawful business.
 While cost is no longer a significant barrier to installing a CCTV camera or two, the responsibility for managing the footage in accordance with the Privacy Act remains the same.
 Additionally, cameras are now increasingly available with audio capability or artificial intelligence (AI) features such as facial recognition or automatic number plate recognition, which bring additional privacy risks and obligations.
 Carrying out a PIA on a new system is a sensible approach to identifying and managing privacy risk.